LaxmiChaurasia/Python_Course_21Daywise_Learning/Day05/README.md

 # Day05: Python Basics — Variables, Numbers and Strings 🔢🔤

-## ??
-Topics Covered
+## Topics Covered
-- Overview of the lesson
-- Example Python code
+- 5.1: Variables 📦
+- 5.2: Numbers 🔢
+- 5.3: Strings 🔤
+- 5.4: Quiz — Variables, Numbers and Strings ❓
+- 5.5: Mr. Beginner & Mr. Expert 🧑‍💻👨‍🏫
-- Exercises and quizzes
+- 5.6: Exercise — Variables, Numbers and Strings 📝

 In this section, we explore the **building blocks of Python programming** — Variables, Numbers, and Strings.
 You’ll learn how to store values, work with numeric data, and manipulate text.